Identification at the Zero Lower Bound: Simultaneous equations model

-Equations (\ref{eq: Taylor}) and (\ref{eq: outcome nesting}) or (\ref{eq: nesting with lambda}) form a SEM with a limited dependent variable.
-The special case with $\beta^{\ast}=0$ in (\ref{eq: outcome nesting}), or $\lambda=0$ in (\ref{eq: nesting with lambda}), can be referred to as a \emph{kinked} SEM (KSEM), while the opposite case of $\beta^{\ast}=\beta$ in (\ref{eq: outcome nesting}), or $\lambda=1$ in (\ref{eq: nesting with lambda} ), can be called a \emph{censored} SEM (CSEM).
+\textit{Connection to the microeconometrics literature} Equations (\ref{eq: Taylor}) and (\ref{eq: outcome nesting}) form a SEM with a limited dependent variable.
+The special case with $\beta^{\ast}=0$ in (\ref{eq: outcome nesting}) can be referred to as a \emph{kinked} SEM (KSEM), while the opposite case of $\beta^{\ast}=\beta$ in (\ref{eq: outcome nesting}) can be called a \emph{censored} SEM (CSEM).
 Variants of the KSEM model have been studied in the early microeconometrics literature on limited dependent variable SEMs. \cite{Amemiya1974} and \cite{Lee1976} studied multivariate extensions of the well-known Tobit model \citep{Tobin1958}. \cite{NelsonOlson1978} argued that the KSEM was less suitable for microeconometric applications than the CSEM, and the latter subsequently became the main focus of the literature \citep{SmithBlundell1986,BlundellSmith1989}. \cite{BlundellSmith1994} studied the unrestricted model using external instruments, so they did not consider the implications of the kink for identification.

 One important lesson from the microeconometrics literature is that establishing existence and uniqueness of equilibria in this class of models is non-trivial. \cite{GourierouxLaffontMonfort1980} define a model to be `coherent' if it has a unique solution for the endogenous variables in terms of the exogenous variables, i.e., if there exists a unique reduced form.
 More recently, the literature has distinguished between existence and uniqueness of solutions using the terms coherency and completeness of the model, respectively \citep{Lewbel2007}.
-Establishing coherency and completeness is a necessary first step before we can study identification and estimation.\footnote{Despite its importance, the coherency condition (which is the same as existence of an equilibrium) is rarely addressed in the literature on the ZLB because it is generally analytically intractable, see \cite{AscariMavroeidis2020} and the references therein for further discussion of this issue.}
+Establishing coherency and completeness is a necessary first step before we can study identification and estimation.